Minutes:

 looked and advice and support would be provided.

-Question: Asked if debt was included
+Question: Asked if debt was included in

-in the Strategy.
+the Strategy.

 Response: The Council would offer advice and

-support and would point them in the
+support and would point them in the direction of

 RESOLVED that